 Entrepreneurship and Innovation through Market Diversification

 Each year students engage in an intensive, three-day, hands-on virtual learning experience that simulates an entrepreneurial and business international trade mission.
-Through this extraordinary opportunity, awareness is created around exciting careers in entrepreneurial and international business in high-tech industries; many in the Science Technology Engineering and Math (STEM) fields.
+Through this extraordinary opportunity, awareness is created around exciting international careers in high-tech industries; many in the Science Technology Engineering and Math (STEM) fields.

 With collaboration from business, education, and government, working in cross-functional and cross-district teams of four (with dedicated business experts and coaches to guide them along the way), students are presented with a real-world case study on how to best market and sell a U.S. company’s product, service, or technology overseas based on the opportunities, challenges and unique characteristics of doing business in a particular country.
 This year’s GTM will focus on the following 5 regions with high projected demand for the technologies noted above: Africa, Asia, Australia/North America, Europe, and Latin America.
 Click here to watch a few minutes overview video about the event.

 The overall mission of GTM is to create a pipeline of qualified young professionals whom are adept at problem solving which local companies can draw on in the future to enhance Michigan’s overall global competitiveness.
-It also aims to stimulate a spirit of entrepreneur as Michigan’s economy shifts to higher-value added technologies while ensuring that our economy remains at the forefront of innovation.
+It also aims to stimulate a spirit of entrepreneurship as Michigan’s economy shifts to higher-value added technologies and ensuring that our economy remains at the forefront of innovation.

 Listen to Oakland County Podcast about this event.